buildkite-plugins/docker-buildkite-plugin/README.md

 A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) for running pipeline steps in [Docker](https://www.docker.com/) containers.

-The docker container has the host buildkite-agent binary mounted in to `/usr/bin/buildkite-agent` and the required environment variables set, allowing you to use it for artifact download, etc.
+The Docker container will have host’s `buildkite-agent` binary mounted in to `/usr/bin/buildkite-agent`, and the three required environment variables set for using the artifact upload, download, annotate, etc commands.

 If you need more control, please see the [docker-compose Buildkite Plugin](https://github.com/buildkite-plugins/docker-compose-buildkite-plugin).